Moogamouth/Permaloom/README.md

 #### options.after
 `Int`

 Optional.
+Default is 0.
 Represents a Unix timestamp in milliseconds.
-If `options.onUpload` is not set to false, skip upload of transactions if their webpage has already been archived after the specified timestamp.
+If `options.onUpload` is not set to false, skip upload of transactions if the transaction's webpage has already been archived after `options.after`, otherwise skip generation of transactions.

 #### options.onUpload
 `Bool`

-Optional.
-If set to false, `.archive()` will not skip uploads according to `options.after`.
+If `options.onUpload` is not set to false, skip upload of transactions if the transaction's webpage has already been archived after `options.after`, otherwise skip generation of transactions.

 #### options.robots
 `Bool`